Archmonger/ServeStatic/docs/src/contributing.md

 cd ServeStatic
 ```

-All example commands are exected to be run from the `ServeStatic` folder.
+All example commands are expected to be run from the `ServeStatic` folder.

 ## Code Contributions

-Ensure you have followed the [tool setup](tools.md) instructions before following the instructions below.
+Ensure you have followed the [tool setup](#tool-setup) instructions before following the instructions below.

 ### Development